Tiny hawk: Taxonomy

-A. s. fontanieri is found from Nicaragua down to western Ecuador.
-It is somewhat smaller and darker than the nominate A. s. superciliosus, with a shorter tail and sharper, blacker barring below.

-The tiny hawk and its sister species, the upland-dwelling semicollared hawk ("A." collaris), form a superspecies.
+The tiny hawk and its sister species, the upland-dwelling semicollared hawk (M. collaris), form a superspecies.

-Tiny hawk is the only species of Accipiter yet studied which has a large procoracoid foramen.
+Tiny hawk was the only species of Accipiter which has a large procoracoid foramen.
 It also differs from the typical sparrowhawks in other respects of its anatomy and in its DNA sequence.
 Consequently, its old name Hieraspiza superciliosa may be more appropriate.
 In 2021, a phylogenetic study found it and the semicollared hawk to form a distinct group from the rest of Accipiter, that is sister to Kaupifalco.
 For this reason, both were reclassified into the new genus Microspizias.

 Description

 The tiny hawk is aptly named; males measure 20 cm, about the size of a starling, though females are slightly larger at 26.5 cm (10.5 in).
 It is one of the smallest true raptors in the world and is one of the smallest Accipiter species, though the little sparrowhawk of Africa is of similar or even smaller size.
 The birds range in weight from 75 to 120 g As with most raptors, there is considerable sexual dimorphism in size, with females measuring up to 25% longer and as much as 60% heavier than males.

 The adult male tiny hawk is dark slaty gray above, with a mottled gray face, a paler gray supercilium, and a blackish crown and nape.
 The white underparts are covered with fine gray barring, except on the unmarked throat.
 The longish tail is dark with three paler gray bands.
 Adult females are similar, but browner above with buffier underparts and browner barring below.
 The cere and legs of all ages are yellow, and the bill, which is relatively heavy, is gray.
 Adults have red or red-brown irises, while those of immatures often are yellowish.
 Unlike most accipiters, the tiny hawk's tail is quite short; it is squared or notched at the tip.
 Its wings are medium-length, with pointed tips, and its legs and toes are long.

 Immature birds come in two color morphs: the brown and the rufous.
 Brown morph birds are dark sooty-brown above, finely barred with black, and white below, heavily barred with cinnamon.
 Rufous morph immatures are more chestnut above, and barred with rufous (rather than cinnamon) on the underparts.
 They also have duskier heads and brighter rufous tails than do brown morph birds.

 The call of the tiny hawk is a shrill, high-pitched, somewhat quavery series of 20–30 notes of uneven pitch.
 After an initial few accelerating notes, the call settles into a steady rhythm, variously transcribed as caucau-ca-ca-ca, keer-keer-keer or kree-ree-ree-ree.